-We discuss what subsidiary companies are, how they are used, and the best way to structure them.
+In this article, we discuss what subsidiary companies are, how they are used, and the best way to structure them.

 What Is a Subsidiary Company and How Does It Work?

-Is A Subsidiary Company An LLC?
+Is a Subsidiary Company Typically an LLC?

 - Google and Youtube as subsidiaries of Alphabet Inc;